MahediBuilds/ADA-Lab/README.md

 - **700. Number of Students Unable to Eat Lunch** (`700.
 Number of Students Unable to Eat Lunch.c`): Implements queue simulation to find how many students cannot eat lunch based on preference matching.
 - **Selection Sort Implementation**:
   - `SelectionSort.c`: Core implementation of the selection sort algorithm.
 This program provides options for manual entry of array elements and displays the time taken to sort arrays of different sizes.
-The selection sort algorithm works by repeatedly finding the minimum element from the unsorted part of the array and putting it at the beginning.
   - `SelectionSort.exe`: Executable for Windows users to run the program directly.
   - `SelectionSortGraph.pdf`: Performance graph showing time taken for various input sizes.
   - `SelectionSortOutput.png`: Sample output screenshot of the program execution.